 COVID-19 Testing and Vaccination Requirements FAQ

-The goal of testing before arrival is to ensure that you and your crew are safe while traveling to Philmont.
-If a member of your crew tests positive for COVID-19 before beginning the trip they should stay home and isolate according to state and CDC guidelines.
-If other members of your crew have been in close contact with the person who tested positive, they should also stay home and follow the appropriate isolation and testing guidelines.
+If a member of your crew tests positive for COVID-19 before the trip they should stay home and isolate according to state and CDC guidelines.
+If other members of your crew have been in close contact with the person who tested positive, please refer to CDC guidelines and recommendations.

 Philmont may be able to help your crew reschedule for a trek later in the summer but we cannot guarantee that a spot will be available.